leahneukirchen/nq/README.md

 You can use `make check` to run a simple test suite, if you have Perl's `prove` installed.

+## Comparison to `at` and `batch`

+* `at` runs jobs at a given time.
+  `batch` runs jobs "when system load levels permit". nq runs jobs in sequence with no regard to the system's load average.

+* `at` and `batch` have 52 built-in queues: a-z and A-Z.
+  Any directory can be a queue for nq.

+* You can follow the output of an `nq` queue tail-style with `fq`.

+* The syntax is different: `at` and `batch` take whole scripts from the standard input or a file; `nq` takes a single command as its command line arguments.

+* nq doesn't rely on a daemon.

 ## Copyright

 nq is in the public domain.